kahunam/wordpress-auto-alt-tags/README.md

 ## 🙏 Acknowledgments

-- Google AI Studio for the Gemini Flash 2.5 API
+- Google AI Studio for the Gemini API
 - WordPress community for excellent documentation
 - Contributors who help improve this plugin